skawo/Zelda-64DD-Expansion-Disk-Template/README.md

 This code has been created using the excellent <a href="https://github.com/LuigiBlood/zelda_dawn_dusk">Zelda: Dawn and Dusk</a> mod by Captain Seedy-Eye and LuigiBlood as a guide.

 # Building
-Requires Python 3 and WSL/Linux.
+Requires Python 3, make and WSL/Linux.

 1. Extract the toolchain archives found in tool/gcc.
 2. Run build.sh found in the repository root.